top of page

 THE INFECTION

-Bartonellosis is an infectious disease caused by various bacteria of the genus Bartonella .
-Historically, it has been classified into several distinct diseases depending on the symptoms and the species of Bartonella involved [ 1 ].
+Bartonellosis is an infectious disease caused by bacteria of the Bartonella genus.
+Historically, it has been classified into several distinct diseases according to symptoms and the Bartonella species involved [1].

-To date, more than 36 different species of Bartonella have been discovered.
-About half of them can cause human diseases, presenting similar symptoms [ 2 ].
-Therefore, this classification (one disease per species) is currently losing its meaning and the simple term bartonellosis seems more appropriate to name these diseases.
+To date, over 36 different species of Bartonella have been discovered.
+Around half of these can cause human disease, with similar symptoms [2].
+Consequently, this classification (one disease per species) is now losing its meaning, and the simple term bartonellosis seems more appropriate for naming these diseases.

-Furthermore, it appears that several species can coexist in a patient (such as B. henselae and B. vinsonii), which can lead to worsening of symptoms and increase the risk of developing a more severe disease [ 17 ].
+In addition, it has been shown that several species can coexist in a patient (such as B. henselae and B. vinsonii), which can lead to a worsening of symptoms and increase the risk of developing more severe disease [17].

-Like Lyme borreliosis and babesiosis, bartonellosis can be difficult to diagnose and extremely disabling , sometimes leading to serious neurological and psychiatric presentations [ 1 - 3 ].
+Like Lyme borreliosis and babesiosis, bartonellosis can be difficult to diagnose and extremely disabling, sometimes leading to severe neurological and psychiatric symptoms [1-3].

 A common infection :

-Bartonella is one of several infectious pathogens that frequently co-occur in patients, along with other agents such as Borrelia and Babesia [ 4 - 5 - 6 ].
-This is referred to as "co-infections" or "co-infected person" .
-Often, it is the combination of these pathogens in the same individual, combined with a complex immune response to their simultaneous presence, that causes severe and disabling chronic symptoms [ 7 - 8 ].
+Bartonella is one of many infectious pathogens frequently present in association in patients, alongside other agents such as Borrelia and Babesia [4-5-6].
+When other pathogens are present in addition to Bartonella, it is referred to as "co-infections" "co-infected persons".
+Often, it is the combination of these pathogens in the same individual, coupled with a complex immune response to their simultaneous presence, that leads to severe and disabling chronic symptoms [7-8].

 How are they transmitted ?

-Bartonella species are transmitted in various ways by many animals:
+Bartonella species are transmitted in a variety of ways by many animals:

-Mammals transmit these bacteria to humans through scratches, bites, or licking an open wound.
-For many insects and arachnids, transmission occurs through bites or indirect contamination via their feces [ 2 - 9 - 10 ].
+Mammals transmit these bacteria to humans by scratching, biting or licking an open wound.
+In the case of many insects and arachnids, transmission occurs through bites or indirect contamination via their excrement [2-9-10].

 Bartonella Transmission

-The many pathogenic Bartonella species (more than 20) have reservoirs and vectors that vary depending on their species.
-The table below provides a brief summary for some species:
+The many pathogenic Bartonella species (over 20) have reservoirs and vectors that vary according to their species.
+The table below gives a brief summary for a few species:

 B. henselae